LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 classicladder gtk.c:
 --- removed define for hardware.h
+--- changed gtk_exit(0) to gtk_main_quit in function QuitAppliGtk() so program returns to where we called gtk_main in classicladder.c

+config.c :
+--- added printf so we know when a modbus config file is loading

 config_gtk.c:
 --- removed define for hardware.h
+--- added #ifndef HAL_SUPPORT around any code for direct I/O to hide it from configue window

 edit.c
---- added call to check for hal signal names (see GetElementPropertiesForStatusBar )
+--- added two calls to check for hal signal names (see GetElementPropertiesForStatusBar ) one for I, Q, and B variables and another for W variables in expressions

 edit.h
+--- added prototype for ConvVarNameToHalSigName()
---- added prototype for ConvVarNameToHalSigName
+--- added prototype for FirstVariableInArithm();

 emc_mods.c and emc_mods.h:
-----added Jeffs function to check for HAL signal names (called by function GetElementPropertiesForStatusBar in edit.c
+----added Jeffs function to check for HAL signal names (called by function GetElementPropertiesForStatusBar in edit.c)
+--- added function to change check first variable in an expression for a HAL signal (called by function GetElementPropertiesForStatusBar in edit.c)

 manager.c:
 ---added small amount INCLUDE for HAL/RTAPI support.